kondyan2022/project-fs191023-be/README.eng.md

 ## Nutrition

-- **Product Categories:** Create a private endpoint to return all product categories stored in the database (DB).
+- **Product Categories:** Created a private endpoint to return all product categories stored in the database (DB).
-- **Authorized Products:** Create a private endpoint to return all products authorized for consumption based on the user's blood type or vice versa.
+- **Authorized Products:** Created a private endpoint to return all products authorized for consumption based on the user's blood type or vice versa.

 ## Training

-- **Exercises:** Create private endpoints to return all exercises and types of body parts, muscles, and equipment available in the database (DB).
+- **Exercises:** Created private endpoints to return all exercises and types of body parts, muscles, and equipment available in the database (DB).

 ## Diary

-- **Product and Exercise Diary:** Create private endpoints to save products consumed and exercises performed by the user.
+- **Product and Exercise Diary:** Created private endpoints to save products consumed and exercises performed by the user.
 These are associated with selected dates.

 ## Statistics (Optional)